Almarranz/Zoccali_astrophotometry/README.md

 When looping with distancia =1 the improvement is huge from the first loop to the second one.
 This way I can reach the same number of aligment stars using a distancia = 1 that I got using a distancia = 2.
 Anyway, the final improvent for the uncertainty in the position doesnt seem to be significt.
-A test script is (almost?) ready at:
+A test script is ready at:
 Desktop/PhD/HAWK/The_Brick/photometry/WHOLE_im/Zoccali_astrophotometry/cube_lists_alignment_improved?.py.

 7_plotting_commons is not useful anymora.
 A plot of common stars is done on 11.